-There Are 24 Types Of Orgasms & Here's How To Try Each One
+There Are At Least 24 Types Of Orgasms: Here's How To Explore Each One

 Maybe you've experienced an orgasm that felt different in some way from your other ones.
 But are there really different types of orgasms that people can experience with the right techniques or know-how?
 We spoke with doctors, sex therapists, and other experts about the typology of orgasms and how to explore different kinds of orgasmic experience.

 How many types of orgasms are there?

 There are many different ways to trigger an orgasm and also many different ways to classify them—such as by the type of touch used, which body parts were stimulated, or how intense or pleasurable it felt.
 All these variations could be considered different "types" of orgasms, and in that sense, there are dozens of types of orgasms people can experience.
 But physiologically speaking, research suggests all orgasms are actually the same physical experience.

 "Based on the data I've seen and my conversations with scientists who study the physiology of orgasm, it does not seem to be the case that orgasms induced by different forms of stimulation 'look' different physiologically," says Justin Lehmiller, Ph.D., a social psychologist, author of the Sex and Psychology blog, and expert at Lovehoney.
 "Anatomically, an orgasm refers to a series of contractions that occur in the genital region, so if you define 'orgasm' solely in terms of a physiological response, an orgasm is an orgasm."